-Management's Discussion and Analysis of Financial Condition and Results of Operations For the years ended July 31, 2023, and 2022 This Management's Discussion and Analysis of Financial Condition and Results of Operations ("MD&A") is prepared as of October 26, 2023, and should be read in conjunction with the annual audited financial statements of Helix BioPharma Corp. (the "Company" or "Helix") for the years ended July 31, 2023, and 2022 and the accompanying notes thereto.
+Management's Discussion and Analysis of Financial Condition and Results of Operations For the three months ended October 31, 2023, and 2022 This Management's Discussion and Analysis of Financial Condition and Results of Operations ("MD&A") is prepared as of December 14, 2023, and should be read in conjunction with the financial statements of Helix BioPharma Corp. (the "Company" or "Helix") for the three months ended October 31, 2023, and 2022 and the accompanying notes thereto and the annual audited financial statements of Helix BioPharma Corp. for the years ended July 31, 2023, and 2022.
 This MD&A is based on financial statements which have been prepared in accordance with International Financial Reporting Standards ("IFRS").
 All amounts are depicted in Canadian currency unless otherwise noted.